soumyarooproy/graphs-galore/README.md

 # Strongly Connected Componenets

-This algorithm takes in a directed unweighted graph and returns a list of the strongly connected componenets.
+This algorithm takes in a directed unweighted graph and returns a list of the strongly connected components (SCC).

 ## Usage

-The only argument is the file name corresponding the the desired graph.
+Run the SCC algorithm on a directed graph as follows.
+The only argument is the file name corresponding to the desired graph.
 ```
-$ javac *.java
-$ java StronglyConnectedComponents input_directed_unweighted.txt
+$ java -cp src StronglyConnectedComponents input_directed_unweighted.txt
 ```
 This will write to output.txt the graph's strongly connected componenets (1 scc per line):
 ```